-ARDP received an additional $2.5 billion from the Bipartisan Infrastructure Law for the demonstration of two advanced reactor technologies, the TerraPower Natrium Reactor and the X-energy Xe-100.
-This funding builds on the initial $160 million from the Office of Nuclear Energy prior to OCED’s creation.
+After receiving an additional $2.5 billion, funded by the Bipartisan Infrastructure Law, the Advanced Reactor Demonstration Projects will support design, licensing, construction, and operation of two advanced reactor technologies, the TerraPower Natrium and the X-energy Xe-100 reactors.
+This funding builds on the initial $160 million from DOE’s Office of Nuclear Energy, awarded in 2020.

 The construction of these advanced demonstration reactors supports the development of future demonstrations and deployments by addressing the licensing, construction and operational risks of first-of-their-kind advanced reactor designs that have the potential to significantly improve upon the operational and safety characteristics of the current generation of reactors.